AlexisRodriguezCS/simple-chatbot/README.md

 # Change into the project directory:
 $ cd simple-chatbot

-# Go into the repository
-$ cd client

 # Run the following command to install the project dependencies:
 $ npm install